Skip to main content

 Records table

 The records table visualization shows the raw data underlying the data cube, in table format.
-To filter the data, click any value in the table and select Exclude.
+See Records table (explore) for the explore version of this visualization.

 Cube view records table